pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-eks.hbs.md

     Verify that the output shows `ACTIVE` in the `STATUS` column.

-## <a id="configure-tap-gui"></a> Configure the Tanzu Application Platform GUI
+## <a id="configure-tap-gui"></a> Configure the Tanzu Developer Portal

-Configure visibility of the remote cluster in Tanzu Application Platform GUI:
+Configure visibility of the remote cluster in Tanzu Developer Portal:

 1. Obtain your cluster's URL by running: